bbdavidbb/CS154-DPDA/README.txt

 In DFA TM begins by appending 1C right before the input tape.
 The 1 represents q0 the intial vertice and C means it's right before current input.

-Z will be the symbol for the start of the stack left of Z we be stack going up.
+T will be the symbol for the start of the stack right of T will be the stack

-For DPDA TM Appends 1Z1C before the input tape.
+For DPDA TM Appends 1C before the input tape. and appemds T1 to the end of the stack.
-1Z is the stack with only Z in it.
 ----------------------------------------------------------------------------------------------------
 fnd_state:(Complete)